webrecorder/specs/wacz-ipfs/latest/index.md

 Finally, we expect to have a `getByteSize(UnixFS.File)` function which will yield the size of the UnixFS.File's content.

-TODO: Specify how to get a substream from the main zip file or whether to do paralellism
+TODO: Specify how to get a substream from the main zip file or whether to do parallelism

 ### `uploadWACZ(stream): UnixFS.File`